-Transfer MMC → CPU
+Transfer memory card → CPU

-The transfer of the application program from the MMC into the CPU takes place depending on the file name after an overall reset or PowerON.
+The transfer of the application program from the memory card into the CPU takes place depending on the file name after an overall reset or PowerON.

-- S7PROG.WLDis read from the MMC after overall reset. - AUTOLOAD.WLD is read after PowerON from the MMC.
+- S7PROG.WLD is read from the memory card after overall reset. - AUTOLOAD.WLD is read from the memory card after PowerON.